Outdoor Dog Ramp

 The Ramp Size

 The best place to start is assessing your own stairs first, this will allow you to choose what materials you want.
 (My supply list is farther down in the post) For the ramp walkway decide how long you want the ramp to be (4 ft) the longer it is, the smaller the incline for the dog to climb up.
-This one is two feet wide because our boy is big and the two feet width fit between the existing stair brackets.
+This one is two feet wide because our boy is big and the two foot width fit between the existing stair brackets, while being wide enough for his stride.
 I went outside with a measuring tape and a scrap board so I could visualize the incline and decided four feet was doable for him.

 The Uprights